dsuryd/dotNetify-Pulse/README.md

 When it's instantiated, it will look for service objects that implements *IPulseDataProvider* and passes its own instance to the interface's `Configure` method so that service object can add properties for the data stream.
 The view model then regularly checks for data updates on those properties and push them to the browser.

 On the browser side, when it sends the `/pulse` HTTP request, this library's middleware intercepts it and returns `index.html`.
 You can find it and other static files in your service's output directory under `pulse-ui` folder.
 The HTML markup uses highly specialized web components from dotNetify-Elements to display data grid and charts and for layout.
-These components are designed so that they can be configured from the server-side view model, and to maintain connection to the data properties to auto-update, in order to achieve very minimal client-side scripting.
+These components are designed so that they can be configured from the server-side view model and maintain connection to the data properties for auto-update, in order to achieve minimal client-side scripting.

 #### Steps